papis/papis/ROADMAP.md

 People should be able to control everything by configurable keyboard shortcuts.
 I do not know however if papis needs a GUI.
 This is therefore a low priority for papis.

+## Linux distros and macOS packages.

+It would be nice to implement packages for the common linux distributions and for brew in macOS.

+  - [ ] Brew (MacOS)
+  - [ ] Debian/Ubuntu
+  - [ ] Archlinux
+  - [ ] Other